juji-io/docs/docs/psychographic-api.md

-# Juji Cognitive Core API
+# Juji Psychographic Insights API

 "If you wish to persuade me, you must think my thoughts, feel my feelings and speak my words." —Cicero

-Over 2000 years ago, Cicero already pinpointed out the importance of understanding a person deeply.
 When coming to reading one's mind or understanding someone's thoughts, the closest approach perhaps is to learn about a person's unique psychographic characteristics, such as their personality traits, temperament,and psychological motivations.

 Traditionally, item-based, self-report approaches (e.g., personality tests) are used to discover one's psychographic